lleonart1984/Rendering-Project-using-DX12/Readme.md

 ## Pipeline objects and resource bindings

 DX proposes a new concept to setup most of the render states required during draw calls and dispatching, the `ID3D12PipelineObjectState`.
-This object is constructed with all data regarded to states will be set on the GPU to setup the graphics pipeline.
-That includes shaders, rasterizer states, depth test, stencil tests, input layout description, information about bound render targets, depth buffers, etc.
+This object is constructed with all data regarded to states that will be set on the GPU to setup the graphics pipeline.
+These states include shaders, rasterizer states, depth test, stencil tests, input layout description, information about bound render targets, depth buffers, etc.

-Other states keep outside pipeline state object, such as viewport, scissor rectangle, vertex buffer and index buffer bindings.
+Other states needs to be setup outside pipeline state object, such as viewport, scissor rectangle, vertex buffer and index buffer bindings.

 In the other hand, bindings of resources to the GPU for shaders accessibility is done creating descriptor heaps, and copying needed descriptors to that memory, manage a root signature to know how pipeline shaders can access to such resources, and setup the offset of each entry in a root signature to the descriptor heap.